moves-rwth/nitwit-validator/bench/svcomp/artifact_Readme.txt.md

 When we ran the benchmark as specified in step 13. below on a laptop with Intel i5-8250U (4 cores, hyperthreading, base freq.
-1.8 GHz, no boost for load on all cores) and 16 GB RAM on Ubuntu 18.04 (native, not virtualized), it took 12 minutes to finish the entire batch of 12047 witnesses when a 2 second timeout was used.
-You can use an even less powerful computer if you limit the number of validation tasks as described in point 13.
+1.8 GHz, no boost for load on all cores) and 16 GB RAM on Ubuntu 18.04 (native, not virtualized), it took 12 minutes to finish the entire batch of 12047 witnesses when a 2 second timeout was used with 4 parallel processes.
+You can use an even less powerful computer, but it might be necessary to limit the number of validation tasks as described in point 13.

 ## Steps to reproduce
 1. Download the artifact.